Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ## Overview

 MongoDB provides a high degree of flexibility in designing data models.
 Therefore, MongoDB schemas, queries, and indexes often require more consideration than with an RDBMS.
 A de-normalized data model (as used by most MongoDB systems) has many advantages; however, designing such a model requires careful consideration of use cases.
 In this one-day course, students will learn to optimize a data model to support specific data access patterns in a variety of common application types.
-Students will explore advanced schema design patterns with the MongoDB document model, group exercises for learning the patterns, and cases studies for these design patterns.
+Students will explore advanced schema design patterns with the MongoDB document model, group exercises for learning the patterns, and case studies for these design patterns.
 Please contact <a href="mailto:training@mongodb.com">training@mongodb.com</a> with any questions about this course.

 ### Introduction to Schema Design with the MongoDB Document Model